Measuring the Mean Free Path of HI Ionizing Photons at $3.2\leq z\leq4.6$ with DESI Y1 Quasars: Results

 \subsection{Redshift Evolution of the Mean Free Path}

-The redshift evolution of the mean free path plays a crucial role in understanding the evolution of the thermal state of IGM and determining the content of cosmic residual neutral hydrogen at post-reionization epoch. \citetalias{2014MNRAS.445.1745W} provides a comprehensive collection of $\lambda^{912}_\mathrm{mfp}$ and gives $\lambda^{912}_\mathrm{mfp}\propto(1+z)^{-5.4\pm0.4}$, which is much steeper than the speed caused by cosmic expansion only and indicates the decrease of the number and/or size of absorbers. \citet{2018ApJ...860...41L}, however, suggests a slower evolution of the mean free path, $\lambda^{912}_\mathrm{mfp}\propto(1+z)^{-4.5\pm0.2}$, incorporating the new measurements with an updated quasar SED.
+The redshift evolution of the mean free path plays a crucial role in understanding the evolution of the thermal state of IGM and determining the content of cosmic residual neutral hydrogen at post-reionization epoch. \citetalias{2014MNRAS.445.1745W} provides a comprehensive collection of $\lambda^{912}_\mathrm{mfp}$ and gives $\lambda^{912}_\mathrm{mfp}\propto(1+z)^{-5.4\pm0.4}$, which is much steeper than the speed caused by cosmic expansion only and indicates the decrease of the number and/or size of absorbers. {This evolution is also consistent with hydrodynamical simulations in \citet{2020ApJ...898..149D}, where the IGM is fully ionized and relaxed.} \citet{2018ApJ...860...41L}, however, suggests a slower evolution of the mean free path, $\lambda^{912}_\mathrm{mfp}\propto(1+z)^{-4.5\pm0.2}$, incorporating the new measurements with an updated quasar SED.

 In recent years the mean free path measurements have been extended to higher redshifts, where the mean free path becomes too short to neglect the proximity effect of quasars.
 This effect is caused by the extra ionization of neutral hydrogen from the nearby quasars, and may bias the mean free path measurements as it is the local effects that dominates and do not reflect the opacity of the entire IGM. \citet{2021MNRAS.508.1853B} and \citet{2023ApJ...955..115Z} measures the mean free path at $5\lesssim z\lesssim6$ by considering the size of quasar proximity zone, and their measurements implies a much steeper evolution of mean free path at this redshift range.